logicallysynced/Chromatics/README.md

 1. Download the [latest version](https://github.com/roxaskeyheart/Chromatics/releases) of Chromatics.
+2. **Before** extracting the zip file, Right-click it, Select Properties and Unblock the file.
-2. Unzip the contents of Chromatics_x64 to your computer.
+3. Unzip the contents of Chromatics_x64 to your computer.
 (Recommend ACT Plugins folder)
-3. Turn on Chroma Apps in Razer Synapse (Synapse > Chroma Apps > Enable).
+4. Turn on Chroma Apps in Razer Synapse (Synapse > Chroma Apps > Enable).
-4. Open Advance Combat Tracker.
+5. Open Advance Combat Tracker.
-5. Browse to the extracted Chromatics_x64 directory and select the Chromatics.dll.
+6. Browse to the extracted Chromatics_x64 directory and select the Chromatics.dll.
-6. Browse to your ACT installation directory and select the Chromatics.dll in the Chromatics folder.
+7. Browse to your ACT installation directory and select the Chromatics.dll in the Chromatics folder.
-7. Select Add/Enable Plugin.
+8. Select Add/Enable Plugin.
-8. A new Chromatics tab will appear, select this to customize settings.
+9. A new Chromatics tab will appear, select this to customize settings.